oracle/node-oracledb/doc/api.md

 Boolean isAutoCommit
 ```

-If this parameter is true, each [DML](https://docs.oracle.com/database/121/CNCPT/glossary.htm#CNCPT2042) statement is
+If this parameter is true, then the transaction in the current
-automatically committed.
+connection is automatically committed at the the end of statement
+execution.

-By default, this property is false.
+The default value is false.

+This parameter may be overridden in an `execute()` call.

+Note: Oracle Database will implicitly commit when a [DDL](https://docs.oracle.com/database/121/CNCPT/glossary.htm#CHDJJGGF) statement is executed irrespective of the value of this property.

 <a name="propdbmaxrows"></a>
 ```